 Renewable electricity generated for use within a building may be one of the following:

-- a) Directly connected to the rated premises, i.e. a dedicated connection. - b) Connected to multiple end uses through a shared connection, e.g. in an embedded network.
-In this shared connection, the OREG system may be situated before or after the rated premises' meter.
+- a) Connected to a single end use, i.e. a dedicated connection.
+See section 9.3.2. - b) Connected to multiple end uses through a shared connection, e.g. in an embedded network.
+See section 9.3.3.